 - Securing $200 million to expand job-training opportunities, including $22 million for Washington.

-- Expanding the Alpine Lakes Wilderness and protecting Illabot Creek as wild and scenic.
+- Expanding the Alpine Lakes Wilderness and protecting Illabot Creek.

 - Expanding access to mental health telemedicine for seniors on Medicare.

-- Fighting to secure emergency funding for Skagit Valley to immediately rebuild the I-5 bridge after it collapsed in May 2013.
+- Securing emergency funding for Skagit Valley to immediately rebuild the I-5 bridge after it collapsed in May 2013.

-- Passing legislation that implements community-based substance use diversion programs to help address the opioid epidemic.
+- Creating community-based substance use diversion programs to help address the opioid epidemic.